 I have spoken at countless conferences across the country on the topic of selling in the senior living industry.
-One of the most common questions I receive after a speech is this: “What are three strategies that we can implement in our communities and start seeing an immediate impact?”
+One of the most common questions I receive after a speech is this: “What are three senior living sales strategies that we can implement in our communities and start seeing an immediate impact?”
 Without the slightest bit of hesitation, my response begins with “follow up.”

-Look at the facts (to the right) regarding follow up.
+Look at the facts (to the right) regarding follow-up.
 If you do not feel like you’ve been double-punched to the gut, then you might want to check your pulse.

 As an industry, we do a poor job when it comes to following up with our prospects, and I attribute that to two main reasons:

-- As salespeople, we want and desire instant gratification.
+First, as senior living salespeople, we want and desire instant gratification.
 We believe that the low hanging fruit is the new lead that just came in, when in all actuality, the hottest leads are already in your CRM.
 If we don’t “see” interest from the prospect after a couple of times of following up, our tendency is to dump them in the “cold lead” bucket.

-- We are inundated with new leads.
+Second, we are inundated with new leads.
 The senior living sales industry spends millions of dollars on marketing for new leads.
 As a result, we don’t have the time to spend quality time on creative follow-up.
 Our sales process becomes more of a quantitative approach as opposed to a qualitative approach.

 - Response Rates.
 Once a prospect completed a tour of the community, the sales counselor sent a follow-up email with a link to the Post Tour DCC – an online comment card that captures the prospect’s experience.
 We limited the survey to 5-10 questions, as we did not want the respondent to get survey fatigue.
 Our response rate was 50%!